Art and Design

 Selected Topics in International Theatre: The London Theatre *

-Participants spend two weeks in London attending and discussing plays presented by the National Theatre, Royal Shakespeare Company in Stratfordon-Avon, West End theatres, and experimental companies of the Fringe.
-When possible, seminars discussing productions will include guests from these companies.
-Backstage tours and visiting the sites of London will also be part of the itinerary.
+Participants spend two weeks in London attending and discussing plays presented by the National Theatre, West End theatres and experimental companies of the Fringe.
+Backstage tours of Shakespeare’s Globe, The National Theatre and Theatre Royal on Drury Lane will also be included.
+The itinerary will also include visiting the sites of London, such as the Victoria and Albert Museum’s Theatre Exhibit, the Millennium Bridge, Covent Garden street performers, a walking tour and much more.
 Robert Frame, director of theatre operations instructs.